This last week was my Mother-in-laws birthday. My dear husband texted me the morning of to “remind” me to make her a carrot cake.

 He was hopeful.

 A little later he called me to remind me properly that she actually prefers cinnamon rolls.
-So off to work I went making cinnamon rolls, actually my bread machine did the work while I went shopping.
+So off to work I went making Buttermilk Cinnamon Rolls, actually my bread machine did the work while I went shopping.
 I still had people on my Christmas list that weren’t covered.

 When I came home later, successful from my shopping trip I had a beautifully risen loaf of dough in my bread machine waiting to be divided and rolled out.